pbostrom/lein-cljsasset/README.md

 ## TODO
 * Nested dependencies: Currently the plugin does not walk the entire dependency tree; it will only find the `:cljsasset` sections declared by its direct dependencies.
 * File system dependencies: The plugin can only fetch assets available on the classpath.
 It should allow fetching an asset from the filesystem.
+* Support image assets: I need to think about this a little bit

 ## License